-- 95. In particular, on Sunday, September 17, 2017 (the day before Black Cube's failed sting operation against Justice Newbould), at the direction of the Catalyst Defendants, Jamieson contacted Christie Blatchford, a prominent business journalist at the National Post, promising an exclusive story concerning Justice Newbould.
-At the direction of the Catalyst Defendants, Jamieson provided Blatchford with an inaccurate and incomplete summary of the Moyse Action; falsely claimed that in deciding that action Justice Newbould had ignored the destruction of relevant evidence; and alleged that West Face was involved in a "Wolf Pack" of companies that were unlawfully conspiring to harm various public market participants.
-Jamieson also offered to connect Blatchford to a spokesperson from Catalyst. - 96.
-Three days after operatives of Black Cube met with Justice Newbould, under false pretenses, using lies and deception, Jamieson met with Blatchford on Thursday, September 21, 2017 at a café in midtown Toronto.
-At that meeting, Jamieson gave Blatchford a USB flash drive containing photos, edited audio recordings and edited transcripts of two meetings between Justice Newbould and a Black Cube operative at his office and at dinner.
+95. In particular, on Sunday, September 17, 2017 (the day before Black Cube's failed sting operation against Justice Newbould), at the direction of the Catalyst Defendants, Jamieson contacted Christie Blatchford, a prominent business journalist at the National Post, as set out above, promising an exclusive story concerning Justice Newbould.
+At the direction of the Catalyst Defendants, Jamieson provided Blatchford with an inaccurate and incomplete summary of the Moyse Action; falsely claimed that in deciding that action-, Justice Newbould had ignored the destruction of relevant evidence; and alleged that West Face was involved in a "Wolf Pack" wolfpack" of companies that were was unlawfully conspiring to harm various public market participants.
+Jamieson also offered to connect Blatchford to a spokesperson from Catalyst.

+105. 96.
+Three days after operatives of Black Cube met with Justice Newbould, under false pretenses, using lies and deception, Jamieson met with Blatchford using lies and deception, on Thursday, September 21, 2017 at a café in midtown Toronto.
+At that meeting, Jamieson gave Blatchford a USB flash drive containing that had been provided to her by Riley.
+The USB flash drive contained photos, edited audio recordings and edited transcripts of two meetings between Justice Newbould and a Black Cube operative at his Justice Newbould's office and at dinner.